Return to Stoichiometry Menu

 Please note that using a 3:3 ratio in a calculation is equivalent to using a 1:1 ratio.
 The same answer is obtained using 3:3 as opposed to using 1:1.

 The ChemTeam, when in the classroom (now retired), would use the unreduced ratio in calculations done for teaching purposes.
-This is because, invariably, the question would be asked: "Where did the 1:1 ratio come from?"
+This is because, invariably, if the reduced ratio is used, the question would be asked: "Where did the 1:1 ratio come from?"

 Example #11: Given the balanced equation: